Jeremiah was of {ie., from among} the priests who lived in Anathoth, a city of the priests.

 Though men disregard and discard God's Word as dry and dead, God will bring His purposes into being.

 This was a picture of the cauldron of trouble that was about to overflow Judah in the form of Babylon (cp.
 Jer 39:1,2).
-Assyria, which had taken the northern kingdom of Israel captive about a hundred years earlier, was directly north.
+Assyria, which had taken the northern kingdom of Israel captive in 721 BC (about a hundred before Jeremiah's ministry began), was directly north.
 But Assyria was no longer a threat, having been displaced by Babylon, as a world power.
 Babylon was actually east of Israel.
 But geography would require their armies to approach from the north.

-• I will utter my judgments... - Nine hundred years earlier, the Lord, through Moses, had warned Israel of the consequences of forsaking Him and giving themselves to the abominable practices of the ungodly nations around them.
+Nine hundred years earlier, the LORD, through Moses, had warned Israel of the consequences of forsaking Him and giving themselves to the abominable practices of the ungodly nations around them.
 He would send a series of judgments, which (if they did not repent and turn back to Him) would culminate in their dispersion, from their land (see Lev 26:15-39; Deu 28:20).
 Because they had not heeded His warning, He was about to command the execution of His previously stated judgments.